The Datadog alert channel provides a unified view of your metrics, logs, and performance data combined with your cloud security data.

 This adds the new API key to the list.

 - Move your cursor over the purple area to reveal the API key.
 This is what you provide as input in the Lacework Console.

 For additional information about Datadog, refer to their documentation: https://docs.datadoghq.com/account_management/api-app-keys/.

-After you have a Datadog API key, you can create an integration in Lacework.
-You can have as many integrations as needed but it is best to have a unique Datadog API key for each.
+After you have a Datadog API key, you can create an alert channel in Lacework.
+You can have as many channels as needed but it is best to have a unique Datadog API key for each.

 - Log in to the Lacework Console with a Lacework user that has administrative privileges.

 - Select Datadog.

 - Complete the fields:

 - Name: Enter a unique name for the integration.

 - Datadog Service: Select Logs Detail (default), Logs Summary, or Events Summary.
 See additional information about which service to select.